redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10 WASM and Shared Memory.md

 }

 const wasmBytes = await fetch('./some_module.wasm')
 const wasmObj   = await WebAssembly.instantiate(wasmBytes, hostEnv)

 // Call the exported WebAssembly function passing in some meaningless numbers const bytesWritten = wasmObj.instance.exports.expensive_calc(12,34)
 ```

-Although it is not the case with function `expensive_calc`, remember that a browser is able to instantiate WebAssembly modules containing exported functions that return multiple values
+Although it is not the case with function `expensive_calc`, remember that a browser ***is*** able to instantiate WebAssembly modules containing exported functions that return multiple values

 ### Using Host Environment Resources in WebAssembly

-Now that we have instantiated our fictitious WebAssembly module and supplied it with a `host_env` object, the WebAssembly module must declare it's use of these resources my means of `import` statements.
+Instantiating our fictitious WebAssembly module and supplying it with a host environment object is only half the story.
+Now we must look at how the WebAssembly module declare it's use of these resources by means of `import` statements.

 Immediately after the `module` definition, we need to add the following declarations: